 By Peter Van Aulen, Esq.Are There Alimony Guidelines?

 Currently in New Jersey there are no set guidelines or official formula by statute or case law to compute the amount or length of alimony.
 Many attorneys and Judges unofficially compute the amount of alimony by taking the gross income of both spouses and subtracting the two numbers and awarding the lesser income spouse one third (1/3) of the difference of said incomes.
 For example, if one spouse made $100,000.00 a year in gross income and the other spouse made $25,000.00 a year in gross income the difference of the two incomes would be $75,000.00.
 Then you multiply $75,000.00 by 1/3, so the yearly alimony obligation is $25,000.00 or $481.00 per week.
 If one spouse is not working or is not fully employed, she or he could be imputed an income that a Court believes a spouse is capable of earning.
 In determining the duration of alimony, I have seen the length computed in the profession by giving the spouse who will receive alimony one year of support for every year of marriage.
-However, it is important to note that theses two methods are not sanctioned in any statute or case law in New Jersey.
+However, it is important to note that these two methods are not sanctioned in any statute or case law in New Jersey.
 There is alimony reform pending in the New Jersey Legislature.
 If passed, it would create guidelines for determining the duration and amount of alimony.
 This is not yet law in New Jersey.
-So how is the amount and duration of alimony officially calculated by Courts in New Jersey?
-The Courts officially use the below stated factors in making said determination.ALIMONY FACTORS
+So how is the amount and duration of alimony officially calculated by Courts in New Jersey?Alimony Factors

 - A parties’ parental responsibilities.

-- The equitable distribution of marital property.
+- The final division of marital property upon dissolution;

-- The tax treatment of alimony award.
+- The tax ramifications of any alimony awarded;

 The application of the above factors is very fact sensitive.
 Usually, the two most important factors are the length of the marriage and the difference of income.
 However, depending on the facts of the case other factors could gain equal or more significance.
 Determining the amount and duration of alimony can be complex.
 This is why you need an experienced New Jersey Divorce Lawyer who understands how to apply the current law to your situation and advocate your case.
-Call Peter Van Aulen at (201) 845-7400 today for a free 30 minute in office consultation.
+Call Peter Van Aulen at (201) 845-7400 today for a free comprehensive in office consultation.